SauravKumarMahato/Learning_git/Readme.md

 ```diff
 git clean -dn
 ```
--removes files but shows for us what will be removed
+- removes files but shows for us what will be removed
 ```diff
 git clean -df
 ```